flatironinstitute/cpp2doc_webdemo/README.md

 # cpp2doc

-Jekyll documentation engine and template for TRIQS.
+Jekyll documentation for [TRIQS](https://github.com/TRIQS/triqs) a Toolbox for Research on Interacting Quantum Systems.

 ## Prerequisites